 Most link-in-bio dashboards bury the metrics that matter under a pile of vanity counters.
-Here are the seven that actually correlate with revenue — and what to do when each one moves.
+Here are the seven that correlate with revenue, and what to do when each one moves.

 1. Click-through rate (CTR) to bio link

 What percentage of profile visitors click your bio link?
-If this is under 5%, your bio copy isn't doing its job.
+If this is under 5%, your bio copy is not doing its job.
 Fix the bio first.

 2. Per-link conversion rate